 Colorful and gorgeous art journal pages by Maria Zaidi @marudles.

 Concluding thoughts on starting an art journal:

 I hope you enjoyed this guide on how to start an art journal for beginners.
 The possibilities for what to include in your art journal are truly endless.
 What do you plan on putting in your art journal?
 What themes, art journal prompts, color palettes, quotes, or design elements inspire you?
-Let me know in the comments below!
+I personally haven’t worked on mine in a while but I’m going to get back into art journaling soon now that my kids are in school.
+Thank goodness!
+Let me know what you think in the comments below!